marcusoftnet/marcusoftnet.github.io/_posts/2023-03-06-how-i-tackled-a-hard-problem-in-a-new-language.md

 Part of this clients request is to supply some weather data for a certain location and time.
 And in doing so they also wanted us to extend the weather data with the addition of the *wet-bulb temperature*.

-I don't know what that is, nor do I particulary care, but having a clue what it is is always a good idea.
+I don't know what that is, nor do I particularly care, but having a clue what it is is always a good idea.
 Google and Wikipedia to our help:

 > The wet-bulb temperature (WBT) is the temperature read by a thermometer covered in water-soaked (water at ambient temperature) cloth (a wet-bulb thermometer) over which air is passed